jmerriweather/ex_dhcp/README.md

 ### Interface Binding

-There may be situations where you would like to bind DHCP activity to a specific ethernet interface; this is settable from the module settings.
+There may be situations where you would like to bind DHCP activity to a specific ethernet interface; this is settable in the module `start_link` options.

 In order to successfully bind to the interface on Linux machines, do the following as superuser: